 Minidoll – A variant of the Minifigure that has been tailored especially for female-centric theme sets such as LEGO Friends, Elves, Disney etc.

-Minifigure / Minifigs – Minifigures are the standard or blueprint for most set scales and populate the LEGO world. literally thousands of variants and designs and very collectable.
+Minifigure / Minifigs – Are the standard or blueprint for most set scales and populate the LEGO world. literally thousands of variants and designs and very collectable.

 Mocular – Fan built MOC but in keeping with the rules laid out by LEGO in its Modular series.

 Modulars – A series of sets designed predominantly around a 32×32 baseplate aimed at AFOLs.
 Multistore buildings fully enclosed and designed to Minifigure scale.
-Each floor cleverly lifts off to reveal internal detailed fit-out.
 The modular series was launched in 2007 with each modular thereafter connecting together forming a street scene.
-Some of the older sets fetch quite a price over on eBay and Bricklink

 MSRP – “Manufacturer’s Suggested Retail Price”.
 The official price for a LEGO set as established by the LEGO Group for a particular market.
 Individual retailers may set their own prices higher or lower than MSRP, and MSRP may vary from country to country.